pimanov/H2DirectSolver/README.md

 # H2DirectSolver
-Collection of Fast Direct Solvers for dense linear systems using H2 matrix structures
+Fast Direct Solver for systems of linear equations with sparse and dense matrices using H2 matrix structures